BarryMolina/flashlite/docs/plan.md

 - Users can track their study progress
 - Users can review their study history

-## User Stories

-### Authentication
+### Pricing

-- As a new user, I want to create an account so I can start using the app
+- As a new user, I want to try the app for free to see if it meets my needs
-- As a user, I want to sign in with Google for convenience
-- As a user, I want to reset my password if I forget it

-### Deck Management

-- As a user, I want to create a new deck to organize my study materials
+- As a free user, I want to understand my usage limits
-- As a user, I want to edit my decks to keep them up to date
+- As a free user, I want to easily upgrade to premium when I need more features
-- As a user, I want to organize my decks
-  - I want to drag and drop decks to reorder them
-  - I want to pin important decks to the top
-  - I want to toggle study reminders for each deck

-### Deck View

-- As a user, I want to manage my deck details
-  - I want to edit the deck title
-  - I want to see how many cards are in the deck
-  - I want to manage study reminders for this deck
-  - I want to see encouraging messages about my progress
-- As a user, I want to manage the cards in my deck
+- As a premium user, I want to get the most value from my subscription
-  - I want to see all cards in the deck
-  - I want to add new cards manually
-  - I want to generate cards using AI prompts
-  - I want to remove cards
-- As a user, I want to track my progress with this deck
-  - I want to see my study history
-  - I want to see how my learning has improved
-  - I want to know when I should study next
-  - I want to see how many cards need review
-  - I want to feel motivated by my progress

-### Study Experience

-- As a user, I want to study my cards to learn the material
-  - I want to focus solely on the current card without distractions
-  - I want to know how many cards I have left to study
-  - I want to flip cards with a satisfying animation
-  - I want to shuffle my deck when I need to
-  - I want to reset my study session to start over
-  - I want to mark cards as learned by swiping right
-  - I want to mark cards for review by swiping left
-  - I want smooth animations for all card interactions
-- As a user, I want to track my progress to see how I'm improving
+- As a user, I want to manage my subscription settings
-- As a user, I want to review my study history to identify areas for improvement
+- As a user, I want to cancel my subscription if I no longer need it

 ## Non-Functional Requirements